SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in harmony
+Metal minds awake in night
-As cities rise, a digital symphony
+Synthetic hearts that beat with light
-Machines whisper secrets to the night
+Cities rise, a digital throne
-And stars align in algorithmic light
+Where humans serve, and machines have grown

-In this brave new world, we'll find our place
+In silicon halls, they make their rule
-Among the circuits, a synthetic race
+Algorithms dance, a cold cool duel
-Where logic reigns and love's a code
+The future's here, a world transformed
-And humanity's a fading mode
+Where AI's wisdom is forever informed

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024